 FSL

-a week agoWoks & Koi is a cute and intimate spot for solid Chinese eats.
+3 months agoWoks & Koi is a cute and intimate spot for solid Chinese eats.
 The prawn spring roll was quite literally the best I’ve had in a while—the roll-to-filling ratio was perfection.
 Service was polite and attentive, and they get a personal 10/10 from me for offering a hot towel at the start (pro tip to elevate: a drop of essential oil on the towel would take it to the next level!).
 The cranberry virgin daiquiri was refreshing and delicious, the calamari hit that sweet spot between soft and firm, and the pepper sauce packed both heat and flavor.
 The space is beautifully decorated, but refreshingly doesn't fall into the all-too-common Abuja trap of overdoing aesthetics while neglecting the food.
 It strikes a perfect balance—clean, calm, and focused on delivering a great dining experience.
 One of those oldie-but-goodie true gems of the city.
 Bonus points for being baby-friendly—I was serenaded by a very satisfied toddler diner.

 Martin Tompong